playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 <!-- tabs:end -->

-> Keep in mind: This code isn't _quite_ production ready.
-There are some accessibility concerns with this code, and might require things like [`aria-selected`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-selected) and more to fix.
+> Keep in mind: This code isn't _quite_ production-ready.
+There are some accessibility concerns with this code and might require things like [`aria-selected`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-selected) and more to fix.

 Here, we're using a simple number-based index to act as an `id` of sorts for each file.
 This allows us to keep track of which file is currently selected or not.
-Likewise, if the user selects an index that's already been selected, we will set the `isSelected` index to a number which no file has associated.
+Likewise, if the user selects an index that's already been selected, we will set the `isSelected` index to a number that no file has associated.

 You may notice that we've also removed our `isSelected` state and logic from our `file` component.
 This is because we're following the practices of ["raising state", which is a best practices concept we'll touch on later.](TODO: Add link to future article)